aiidateam/aiida-core/docs/source/working_with_aiida/scripting.rst

   from aiida.backends.djsite.db import models

 .. note:: It is possible to customize the shell by adding modules to be loaded
-	automatically, thanks to the ``verdi devel setproperty verdishell.modules`` command.
+	automatically, thanks to the ``verdi config verdishell.modules`` command.
 	See :doc:`here<../verdi/properties>` for more information.

 A further advantage is that bash completion is enabled, allowing to press the